Vrtgs/thirtyfour/README.md

-Selenium client for working with W3C-compatible WebDriver implementations.
+Thirtyfour is a W3C-compliant selenium webdriver client for Rust, inspired by the python selenium library.

 Both synchronous and async / await APIs are provided (see examples below).